Missouri opening crisis centers to help citizens quickly access services (LISTEN) - Missourinet

 “We don’t want to have that revolving door that we see at jails and hospitals and just move it down the road because that’s not helpful.
 So we want to ensure that we’re actually doing the things that we intend to do,” says Bartin.

-According to Bartin, most services provided at the centers do not have out-of-pocket costs to the individuals.
+According to Bartin, most services provided at the centers do not have out-of-pocket costs for the individuals.

 For more information about the crisis centers currently open and staff openings, go to compasshealthnetwork.org